Policy review, verification, and coverage alignment for divorce and child support cases.

 https://joyostroms.com/life-insurance-divorce-florida-5888

 • While policies on former spouses are generally restricted, an insurable interest may exist when tied to a documented court-ordered obligation such as child support or alimony.
-The policy and the court order should be consistent, clearly defined, and properly documented.

 • Additional structures—such as trusts or other legal arrangements—may be used in certain situations depending on the case.
-Coordination between the court order and the insurance policy is important.

 Additional Information